-At my request, Mara organized a Rabbi to have a chat with me at the Shabbat Synagogue at Alexanderplatz.
+At my request, Mara organized a little chat with a Rabbi at the Shabbat Synagogue at Alexanderplatz.
 That evening we passed the police posted outside the entrance, and Mara introduced me to the friendly young Rabbi Nachum, he was about the same age as Pastor Tim.
-The men were soon led in prayer in front of the Torah niche, while the woman waited in separate room.
+The men were soon led in prayer in front of the Torah niche, while the woman waited in a separate room.

-It was the so-called day-of-rage after Trump had stated that Jerusalem was the actual capital of Israel, however, the armed guard sitting in the corridor looked as bored as he was irritated by the squealing toddlers running about unrestrained.
+It was the so-called Day Of Rage, after Trump had stated that Jerusalem was the actual capital of Israel.
+However, the armed guard looked as bored as he was irritated by the squealing toddlers running about unrestrained.

-Everyone moved into a dinner hall, where Mara and I sat next to the Rabbi's family.
-He was preoccupied with other duties, so I was introduced me to the young Israeli guy sitting on my right.
-Dressed in business-casual, he gladly dispelled the idea that all Orthodox Jews wore black like the Rabbi.
+Everyone moved into a dining hall, where Mara and I sat next to the Rabbi's family.
+He was preoccupied with other duties, so I was introduced to the young Israeli guy sitting on my right.
+Dressed in business-casual, he gladly dispelled the idea that all Orthodox Jews only wore black like the Rabbi.

 When Mara and I left the building, the Police had already gone.
 I never did get a chance to talk directly with the Rabbi, but they welcomed me back if I ever had any more questions.